Control sleep behavior based on your battery level

 Your MacBook or MacBook Pro knows the following sleep states:

-- sleep & hibernate - machine sleeps and hibernates (default)
+- sleep & hibernate - sleeps first and hibernates as backup (default)

 The solution